sari-bee/CSB_project/essay.md

     return HttpResponseRedirect(reverse('error'))

 Thus, if the username carried in the session of the user currently logged in does not match the username carried in the URL, the user is redirected to an error page.

+FLAW 4:
+exact source link pinpointing flaw 1... description of flaw 1... how to fix it...

 4. Identification and Authentication failures, which includes both insufficient complexity requirements for passwords and storing usernames and passwords in an insecure way in the database.
 In addition, this includes exposing session identifiers e.g. in the URL.